ublue-os/website/docs/blog/posts/bluefin-one-point-oh-rc.md

 ---

-# Bluefin is on it's way to Beta
+# Bluefin is on its way to Beta

 After nearly two(!) years of prototyping and testing, [Bluefin](/images/bluefin) is on it's way to Beta!
 We're hoping to do the final release of the beta on November 1st, so we'd like to spend a some time testing the ISO.